Fermat's Last Theorem: Pythagorean triples

 In ancient times it was known that a triangle whose sides were in the ratio 3:4:5 would have a right angle as one of its angles.
 This was used in construction and later in early geometry.
 It was also known to be one example of a general rule that any triangle where the length of two sides, each squared and then added together (3^{2} + 4^{2} = 9 + 16 = 25), equals the square of the length of the third side (5^{2} = 25), would also be a right angle triangle.
 This is now known as the Pythagorean theorem, and a triple of numbers that meets this condition is called a Pythagorean triple; both are named after the ancient Greek Pythagoras.
+Thus, a Pythagorean triple is a set of three integers (a, b, c) that satisfy the equation a^{2} + b^{2} = c^{2}.
 Examples include (3, 4, 5) and (5, 12, 13).
 There are infinitely many such triples, and methods for generating such triples have been studied in many cultures, beginning with the Babylonians and later ancient Greek, Chinese, and Indian mathematicians.
-Mathematically, the definition of a Pythagorean triple is a set of three integers (a, b, c) that satisfy the equation a^{2} + b^{2} = c^{2}.